 Dylan | Jul 01, 2019

 The most worthwhile things in life are generally also incredibly challenging and pursuing a technical career is certainly one of them.
 The thought of having to master programming, mathematics, and other complicated topics so vast in breadth can quickly become overwhelming.

 Unfortunately, even when we clearly know what we should be doing, motivation is simply nowhere to be found.
 Sometimes you feel motivated and make some progress but if you only had a sustainable source, you know you could overcome even the most overwhelming endeavors.
 How can we begin to tap into healthy and sustainable sources of motivation?

 Bad routines and habits are seductive.
 Once they have you in their grasp they begin to poison your thinking and no matter how much you desire to escape, it’s incredibly difficult.
-Binging Netflix and social media provides short-term dopamine too often at the cost of long-term fulfillment.
-Bad routines regularly enslave us in anxiety, depression, and fear.
-They keep us at “rest” by forcing us to settle for less.
+Netflix and social media binges provide short-term dopamine hits too often at the cost of long-term fulfillment.
+Bad routines enslave us in anxiety, depression, and fear.
+They keep us at "rest" by forcing us to settle for less.

 If routines and habits determine whether we are at rest or in motion, what are the other forces at play?

 Other ForcesOther forces can come in any shape and size.
 Virtually anything in life has the potential to act on us from passion to insecurity to tragedy.
 When these things act on us, they become a source of motivation or a strong barrier halting our desire to be in motion.

 Extreme events such as the death of a loved one, carry with them enough force to drastically alter our trajectory, for better or worse.
 For some, extreme tragedy is debilitating while others are able to convert it into fuel to accomplish something otherwise impossible.